 The brand itself is ethical and sustainable as are all of the products it produces.
 The watch we’ll be focusing on today is the brand’s first watch in its collection of sustainable watches: the Iconic Edition.

 This watch is constructed with 100% recycled polyethylene and recycled & recyclable aluminum.
-It is waterproof up to 30 meters.
+It is water-resistant up to 30 meters.
 The plastic used to make the watch comes from our oceans.
 Wow, just wow.

 4: Paul by Kerbholz

-As far as eco-friendly watches go you’ll struggle to find one as friendly as the Paul, brought to you by the German accessory company Kerbholz.
+As far as eco-friendly watches go, you’ll struggle to find one as friendly as the Paul, brought to you by the German accessory company Kerbholz.
 This watch boasts not only a stunning design but a 100% vegan rating too.
 The sandalwood timber used to construct this bad boy comes from sustainable forestry efforts.
 Powered by a Japanese Miyota quartz movement, the clasp and crown are constructed from recycled stainless steel.

-Every aspect of this watch is eco-friendly from its climate neutral shipping policy down to the fact that 10% of every purchase is donated to environmental initiatives such as the bienenretter project and the Plant for The Planet foundation.
+Every aspect of this watch is eco-friendly from its climate-neutral shipping policy down to the fact that 10% of every purchase is donated to environmental initiatives such as the bienenretter project and the Plant for The Planet foundation.

 Brands That Do Their Bit

 Just because luxury brands don’t produce eco-friendly watches doesn’t mean they aren’t doing their small part.
 There are a number of brands that support environmental initiatives including the following big names:

 Sustainable Watches Final Thoughts